Calibration using standard blackbody radiation sources

 These services are UKAS (ISO 17025) accredited.
 Peripheral apparatus (such as a suitable furnace) for the operation of the equipment can also be provided.

-To buy the instrument standard and variable
+To buy fixed-point and variable temperature blackbody sources

 Are you interested in HT radiation sources?